Open47

 Polyglot | ~12,000 | 33 minutes | ~$7.70 |

-Next steps and current limitations: Planning to pilot on production code with security engineers involved, add organisation-specific rules, and expand beyond single repositories.
-Currently limited by expensive AI models and tested only up to 12,000 lines of code changes.
+Next steps and current limitations: We're planning to test this on live government systems with security engineers involved, add rules specific to different teams, and expand beyond reviewing single projects at a time.
+Currently we're limited by expensive AI processing costs and have only tested on projects with up to 12,000 lines of changed code.

 Hello from the only engineer hacking on Open47— @adriangohjw